 Airfare is often one of the biggest parts of your travel budget.
 Booking flights to and from your dream destination can leave you with less money to spend on food, entertainment and fun while you’re away from home.

 If that’s putting a damper on your travel plans, what you need is a strategy for saving on flights.
 Flying on the cheap is definitely doable, if you know how to approach it.

 If you’re not using a rewards card to cover travel purchases, you could be costing yourself savings on flights.
 With the right card, you can earn miles or points every time you spend that you can turn into discounts on airfare, hotels or other travel expenses.

-The Capital One® VentureOne® Rewards credit card, for instance, lets you earn unlimited 1.25 miles per dollar on every purchase.
+Some credit cards let you earn 1.25 miles per dollar on every purchase, unlimited.
 You can then redeem those miles as a travel statement credit.
 The card also features an introductory miles bonus for eligible cardmembers who meet the minimum spending requirement.
 If you qualify for the bonus, that can put you closer to free flights in less time.

 2. Get the timing right

 Knowing when to book is a big part of scoring cheap flights.
 Book too soon and the price may go down before your travel date.
 Wait until the last minute and you might miss out on a flight altogether.

 A good rule of thumb if you want to fly on the cheap is to be flexible with your travel plans.
 If you can wait until later to book and you’ve got a wider window for departing and returning, you may have a better shot at catching a flight on sale.
 If you’re booking directly with the airline, ask if they offer any price guarantees.
 Some airlines will refund the difference you pay for a flight if the ticket price goes down before your departure.

 TIP: Check how much I spent in 4 weeks traveling around Maldives 🙂 You will be surprised, I bet!

 3. Try a discount airline